When should you file a water damage claim?

 Gradual damage vs sudden damage

+So, when can your water damage claim be denied?
 Depending on how the water damage occurred in your property, your insurance has the right to deny or approve your water damage claim.
 A rule of thumb is if the damage occurred gradually, then the claim has a higher chance of being denied.
 If the damage occurred suddenly and internally, then there is a better chance of the claim being approved.

 Damages that occur over a gradual period of time like a slow pipe leak usually end up being denied.